tsuku-dev/tsuku/docs/DESIGN-llm-productionize.md

 ### API Key Storage

-**Risk**: API keys stored in config file could be exposed.
+**Risk**: API keys in environment variables could be exposed via process listings or shell history.

+**Current approach**: Environment variables (`ANTHROPIC_API_KEY`, `GOOGLE_API_KEY`) are the only supported method.
+This is standard practice for API keys.

 **Mitigations**:
-- Use atomic file creation with `os.OpenFile(..., 0600)` to prevent race conditions
-- Environment variables take priority and remain the recommended method
+- Document that users should set env vars in shell profile, not inline commands
-- Config file option is convenience, not recommendation
+- Future: Config file support with permission enforcement (#369)
-- Warn users to add config.toml to .gitignore
-- Clear documentation warning about config file storage and backup exposure

 ### Cost Controls